← All guides

 Rockstar cars have real weight — the mistake every new player makes is holding full throttle everywhere.
 Brake before corners, not in them; use the handbrake for tight 90-degree city turns; and accelerate out.
 In a chase, a driver who never crashes outruns a faster driver who hits two lampposts.

 Spend ten minutes early just driving Vice City with no objective.
-Try a sports car, a heavy SUV, and a motorcycle — the differences teach you more than any tutorial.
+Try a sports car, a heavy SUV, and a motorcycle (132 vehicles are already confirmed, so there’s a garage to work through) — the differences teach you more than any tutorial.
 Motorcycles are the fastest and the most lethal to you; treat them as an expert tool until the handling feels natural.

 Combat: the cover system is the combat system